pusher/pusher-http-ruby/README.md

 ### Logging

 Errors are logged to `Pusher.logger`.
-It will by default use `Logger` from the standard library, however you can assign any logger:
+It will by default log at info level to STDOUT using `Logger` from the standard library, however you can assign any logger:

     Pusher.logger = Rails.logger